Machine Learning and Return Predictability Across Firms, Time and Portfolios

 Previous research finds that machine learning methods predict short-term return variation in the cross-section of stocks, even when these methods do not impose strict economic restrictions.
-However, without such restrictions, the predictions from the models fail to generalize in a number of important ways, such as predicting time-series variation in market and long-short characteristic sorted portfolio returns across multiple horizons.
-I show this shortfall can be remedied by imposing economic restrictions in the architectural design of a neural network model and provide recommendations for using machine learning methods in asset pricing.
-Additionally, I shed light on the intermediate and long-run dynamics of the return forecasts generated by these models.
+However, without such restrictions, the models' predictions fail to generalize in a number of important ways, such as predicting time-series variation in returns to the market portfolio and long-short characteristic sorted portfolios.
+I show that this shortfall can be remedied by imposing restrictions, that reflect findings in the financial economics literature, in the architectural design of a neural network model and provide recommendations for using machine learning methods in asset pricing.
+Additionally, I study return predictability over multiple future horizons, thus shedding light on the dynamics of intermediate and long-run conditional expected returns.

-Keywords: Return Predictability, Long-run Returns, Machine Learning, Neural Networks
+Keywords: Return Predictability, Long-run Returns, Machine Learning, Neural Networks, Long-short portfolios

 JEL Classification: E44, G10, G11, G12, G17